Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedLogistics is High THEN Logistics is LHigh
 IF NeedLogistics is Medium THEN Logistics is LMedium IF NeedLogistics is Low THEN Logistics is LLow
+IF NeedLogistics is VeryLow THEN Logistics is LVeryLow

+IF QuestReward is UltimateWeaponRsrc THEN DoQuestTask is VeryHigh If QuestReward is MilitarySpecRsrc
+QuestDisplay is DisplayPeriodLow
+QuestDue is DueLow
+QuestReward is Gold/Labor/Happy/Tech
+QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff
 DoQuestTask is VeryHigh

 DoQuestTask is High